Why they exist

 Industrial Noir is not an aesthetic.
 Not a filter.
 Not a color palette chosen because it looks good on screen.
 It is a technical posture.
 The decision not to soften what engineering does not soften.

 Many people are afraid of shadows.
-We are not.
+I am not.
 Shadows are where real mechanics live: inside a hub, at the interface between pad and disc, in the chain nobody cleans until it's too late.
 Black grease on the gloves is not branding — it is the record that something was done correctly.

-The BikeLab Studio workshop is a room inside a veterinary clinic in Trujillo.
+The BikeLab Studio workshop is a room inside a veterinary clinic.
 No ambient music, no specialty coffee.
 There is a workbench with a green mat, world-class tools, grease, torque and technical judgment.
 That is the résumé.

 Consensus is the average.